zxc00o/sentry-docs/src/collections/_documentation/workflow/releases/commits.md

 When Sentry sees this commit, we’ll reference the commit in the issue, and when you create a release in Sentry we’ll mark the issue as resolved in that release.

+{% capture __alert_content -%}
-**Note:** If you’re using GitHub, you may have a privacy setting enabled which prevents Sentry from identifying the user’s real email address.
+If you’re using GitHub, you may have a privacy setting enabled which prevents Sentry from identifying the user’s real email address.
 If you wish to use the suggested owners feature, you’ll need to ensure “Keep my email address private” is unchecked in GitHub’s [account settings](https://github.com/settings/emails).
+{%- endcapture -%}
+{%- include components/alert.html
+  title="Note"
+  content=__alert_content
+%}